lortza/lortza.github.io/_posts/2018-02-26-card-factory.md

   end
 {% endhighlight %}

-### And now for the fun part: flipping card up-side down.
+### And now for the fun part: flipping card upside down.
 I achieved this using a factory.
 Check out line 8 below.
 Instead of pulling cards directly from the `Card` class, now we're pulling them from the `CardFactory` where they're created to arrive to us exactly as we need them: with randomly assigned 'upright' or 'reverse' data.

 {% highlight ruby linenos %}